miguelperez94/heterogeneity_metro_areas_us/interactive_proposal.md

 With this interactive map I want to
-    show, "at a glance", the current economical status for each MSA in terms of population, average income, income distribution, people that moved in to that area in the last year, change in the labor force, unemployment rate, and the composition of the labor force by industry, among others.
+    show, "at a glance", the current economical status for each MSA in terms of population, average income, income distribution, people that moved into that area in the last year, change in the labor force, unemployment rate, and the composition of the labor force by industry, among others.